ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 One way to get a quick idea of what your data looks like without having to shuffle through all the columns and rows is by inspecting its **shape**.
-This is the number of rows and columns in a DataFrame, and you can access this information with the `shape` attribute:
+This is the number of rows and columns in a DataFrame, and you can access this information with the `.shape` attribute:

 ```{code-cell}
 banknotes.shape